Introduction

 The refresh token.
 Ensure the refresh_token you include is the same one received from the previous request.

-If you received a 200 OK response to your request for a token, it is not necessary to validate it.
-However, the users/me endpoint is provided if you would like to do so.
-This request returns the profile information for the user account associated with the token received.
+If you received a 200 OK response to your token request, you have successfully obtained a token.
+You can use this token to call various iTwin Platform APIs.
+You can try making an API call to users/me endpoint to test your token.
+On success, this request returns the profile information for the user account associated with the token received.

 Remember, the iTwin Platform Base URI is api.bentley.com.